What Is the Chipotle Calorie Calculator?

 Bowl vs Burrito: The 320-Calorie Decision

 The flour tortilla in a Chipotle burrito adds 320 calories, 50g of carbohydrates, and 9g of fat.
-Period.
-There is no culinary trade-off — a burrito bowl with identical fillings has exactly 320 fewer calories than a burrito.
-If you like holding your food instead of eating from a bowl, a burrito makes sense.
-If your goal is reducing calories without changing what you eat, switching from burrito to bowl is the single most effective change you can make at Chipotle.
+A burrito bowl with identical fillings has exactly 320 fewer calories than a burrito.
+See our burrito bowl vs burrito calorie comparison for the full breakdown.

 Who Should Use This Calculator?

 Calorie counters and weight-loss dieters.
-If you're tracking daily calories — whether using MyFitnessPal, a food journal, or just mental math — the chipotle calorie calculator gives you the exact number before you commit to an order.
-You can experiment with different combinations until you find a build that satisfies your hunger and fits your calorie goal for the meal.
+If you're tracking daily calories, whether with MyFitnessPal, a food journal, or just mental math, the chipotle calorie calculator gives you the exact number before you commit to an order.

 Athletes and macro trackers.
-TDEE (Total Daily Energy Expenditure) calculators and macro-tracking apps help athletes know their daily protein, carb, and fat targets.
 This calculator gives you the ingredient-level macro breakdown for your Chipotle order so you can drop it directly into your tracking app with confidence.
-Particularly useful for people doing IF (intermittent fasting) where Chipotle might be their main meal of the day.

 People managing health conditions.
-Diabetics monitoring carbohydrate intake — Chipotle's white and brown rice each contain 40–41g of carbs per serving, and beans add another 22g.
-Knowing these numbers before ordering allows for smarter choices.
-People with cardiovascular concerns tracking sodium will find the sodium readout useful, particularly since Chipotle meals can contain 1,000–2,500mg of sodium depending on construction.
+Diabetics monitoring carbohydrate intake will want the full picture: Chipotle's white and brown rice each contain 40 to 41g of carbs per serving, and beans add another 22g.
+The sodium readout is also useful for cardiovascular health tracking.

 The merely curious.
-Not everyone is tracking macros obsessively.
 Sometimes you just want to know whether your usual Chipotle order is doing you dirty calorie-wise.
-Plenty of people are surprised to find out their "healthy" salad with chicken, rice, beans, and all the toppings tops 900 calories.
 Now you know.